gharams19/PopMatch/Sprint_Plan4.md

 * Find a way to wait for other user to accept match and check if both accepted before moving to meetingVC.

 **Ma Eint Poe** -
+* Add in the new suggestions for personal questions
+* Fix some of the autolayouts for different screens

 **Wai Hei Ngan** -
 * Create timer Model API